Frequently Asked Questions

 Seasonality: Flowers in season tend to be more cost-effective.

-Quality: Premium blooms, like peonies, garden roses, or butterfly ranunculus cost 8-10x more than a standard red rose, carnations, or a spray of mums.
+Quality: Premium blooms, like peonies, garden roses, or butterfly ranunculus, cost 8-10 times more than a standard red rose, carnations, or a spray of mums.

 Time/Labor/Complexity: A small centerpiece requires less planning, design time, and manpower compared to a large-scale floral installation!